Wine Scores: Flavor Matters in Wine, Points Belong on the Ping Pong Table

 They do not tell you when a wine will be ready to drink.
 A wine scored 95 may or may not be ready.
 Someone who buys a bottle based on a point score and serves it for dinner may well be setting himself up for disappointment.
 Is the wine ready to drink?
 You will never know from a point score.

-Conversely, a wine with a lower point score that is ready to drink may well give far more pleasure than a higher scoring wine that is still developing.
+Conversely, a wine with a lower point score that is ready to drink may well give far more pleasure than a higher-scoring wine that is still developing.
 The wine lover should know that a wine scored a pitiable 80 may be a pleasure to drink now, while a 98 may be dense and perhaps even indigestible.

 Wine point scores, it should go without saying, reflect the taste of the individual reviewer.
 If that person enjoys sugary creations that morph into highly alcoholized wines, that doesn’t mean that you would enjoy the same wine, or rank it in the same way.
 Ditto for wines that have too much exposure to oak during the fermenting and aging process.

 The most interesting comparison for a grand Bordeaux wine is often with its vintage siblings.
 Merely assigning point scores makes this process infantile.
-Worse yet, point scores set up a misleading heirarchy.
+Worse yet, point scores set up a misleading hierarchy.
 It is like saying that if Mozart made divine music, that of Chopin is mediocre..

 Wine point scores tell you nothing about how the wine should be served, with which foods, and in what order.
 I could go on, but you get the idea.

-And you should have a care as to how to serve wines, and with which dishes.
+And you should have care as to how to serve wines, and with which dishes.
 It is a pleasant labor that rewards your efforts very quickly indeed.
 As you learn more about wines, you will take pride in your growing knowledge of them.

 And you will be far less likely to take the precise word of an authority who has not even tasted the wine!